How to Harvest Blueberries

-Welcome to Homegrown/Homemade, a video series from FineGardening.com and our sister site FineCooking.com.
-We’ll be following a gardener (Danielle Sherry) and a cook (Sarah Breckenridge) as they plant, maintain, harvest, store, and prepare food crops.
+Welcome to Homegrown/Homemade, we’ll be following a gardener (Danielle Sherry) and a cook (Sarah Breckenridge) as they plant, maintain, harvest, store, and prepare food crops.
 Now that the peas, arugula, and potatoes are planted, they turn their attention to blueberries.

 Episode 3: How to Harvest Blueberries